lukaszmadrzynski/Website-Update/content/pages/index.md

 slug: /
 sections:
   - type: GenericSection
-    subtitle: Northwest Yunnan / Southeast Tibet
+    subtitle: Northwest Yunnan | Southeast Tibet
     text: >
       Immerse yourself in the breathtaking landscapes and vibrant cultures of Northwest Yunnan and Southeast Tibet on our immersive and sustainable ecotours.
-Explore the wonders of the ancient Tea and Horse Road, from Lijiang to Shangri-La, with expert local guides, supporting community tourism and making a positive impact through ecotourism.
+Explore the wonders of the ancient Tea and Horse Road, from Naxi Lijiang to Tibetan Shangri-La, with expert local guides, supporting community tourism and making a positive impact through ecotourism.
     actions:
-      - label: View All Ecotours
+      - label: Check Our Ecotours
         altText: ''
         url: /ecotours
         showIcon: false